dwrlewis/Irregular-Dataset-Join-Concept/README.md

 #  <a name="dictionary-selection"></a>3.0 - Dictionary Selection

 When a batch of data would be received, it would first need to have a mapping document created.
 This is used to isolate which fields are relevant, and what they should be standardised as for concatenation with other datasets.
-For example, \'Region\', \'Zone\', or \'Site ID\', would all be standardised as \'Area\'.There were three methods created to generate a mapping file, listed below.
+For example, \'Region\', \'Zone\', or \'Site ID\', would all be standardised as \'Area\'.
+There were three methods created to generate a mapping file, listed below.

 ![alt text](https://github.com/dwrlewis/Site-Converter/blob/0ca3230f265415ba9d96eae3b9129f7832062c87/README%20Images/image1.png)